MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-configuration-items-for-windows-8.1-and-windows-10-devices-managed-without-the-client.md

 ---
-title: "Create configuration items for Windows 8.1 and Windows 10 devices managed with Intune | Microsoft Docs"
+title: "Create configuration items for Windows 8.1 and Windows 10 devices managed with Intune"
 description: "Use the System Center Configuration Manager Windows 10 configuration item to manage settings for Windows 10 computers." ms.custom: na ms.date: 07/31/2017